german-alvarez-dev/react-realfooder-app/iterations/group4.md

 ## Iteration 1: data viz

-- Let's add some data visualization with <a href="https://nivo.rocks/">Nivo Rocks</a> (it truly _rocks_), an amazing data visualization package for React!
+- Let's add some data visualization with <a href="https://nivo.rocks/">Nivo Rocks</a> (it truly _rocks_!), an amazing data visualization package for React!
 - Create a route to `/estadisticas` showing a `FoodStats` component, and include the route on the Navbar so the user can access it.
 - Once mounted, bring the foods info on the component (remember, the same endpoint on the backend that you used on the foods list) and use the 5 first foods to render 3 charts as the ones below:
 ![gif](https://res.cloudinary.com/ironhack-german/video/upload/e_loop/v1595349354/mov85.gif)